 *Sorry for the lack of posts but I've been a wee bit busy with a new baby! :) I had planned on at least posting a little blurb about the birth but really haven't had time to between breastfeeding, taking care of the other kids & trying to get the occasional nap!
 So I've been writing this in bits & pieces over the past week on my phone and hopefully it makes some kind of sense.
 As a forewarning, this is a story about giving birth - I don't think I've been exceptionally graphic or anything but there is the occasional mention of blood & such.
 I also got a bit long winded so I put it all under a cut - enjoy!

 For the rest of the day I had very mild contractions that were 20-30 minutes apart or so, gradually increasing as the day went on.
 I came home and cleaned, hoping to spur the contractions on, while the kids watched TV and hubby napped - he'd worked the night before.
-I cleaned up the entire kitchen (seriously - dishes, counters, scrubbed the floors, the whole nine yards) and then worked for a bit in the dining room and the living room after I put the kids to bed.
-I then went and laid down with hubby but couldn't really sleep.
+I cleaned up the entire kitchen (seriously - dishes, counters, scrubbed the floors, the whole nine yards!) and then moved on to the dining room and the living room after I put the kids to bed.
+I then went in and laid down with hubby but couldn't really sleep.

 Between 11 - 12 that night, my contractions intensified.
 They were every 7-8 minutes.
 I could still move around and talk, but they were getting stronger.
-I moved out to our living room for awhile, did deep breathing, and a little walking.
+I moved out to our living room for awhile, did deep breathing, and a paced the living room floor.
 I called the midwife around 1:30-ish and let her know they had picked up.
 We discussed her coming over but I felt very indecisive.
 I didn't want her to come over too early & wait around for centuries.
-I was totally expecting a long drawn out labor.
+I was totally expecting a long drawn out labor, or for it to stall like it had on me during my other labors.
 We decided I would try to lay down for awhile to see if they tapered off and so I could maybe get some sleep.
 I did lay down but every time I would drift off I'd have a contraction.
 Hubby suggested I try and get in the shower.
 I got in and focused our shower head on my lower back where all the pain and pressure was.
 As I was getting ready to get out of the shower, I had a super strong contraction and braced myself against the bathroom wall to breathe through it.
 I went straight to the bedroom & told hubby, "We need to call the midwife."

-So I called her back and she said she would be on her way shortly.
-I then called my parents and my hubby called his mother - the helpers/child wranglers/photographer.
-He also texted my best friend who was planning on attending.
-He then began filling the birth pool up while I stayed in the bedroom, breathing through the contractions that were coming every five minutes or so.
+I called her back and she said she would be on her way shortly.
+I then called my parents and my hubby called his mother - a.k.a. our helpers/child wranglers/photographer.
+He also texted my best friend who was planning on attending and being my doula/birth partner.
+He then began filling the birth pool up while I stayed in the bedroom, where I was sitting on the bed and breathing through the contractions that were coming every four - five minutes or so.

 His Mom got there when she got off work and my parents arrived a little after that, and they also began helping with the pool.
 I had planned on having my Mom watch the kids but they were still asleep.
 (It was 3 in the morning, after all.)
 I went to the bathroom at some point in time and when I stood up a little blood gushed down my leg - everything was definitely thinning out and preparing for baby's arrival.
 The midwife and her assistant got there shortly after that.
 By then I had started feeling intense pressure and had just thought "Hmmm, this is how I felt when I was ready to push with the other kids...surely it's not that time already."

 Hubby came in then and she had him kneel on one side of the bed and assist.
 The position I pushed in was totally odd (or seemed totally odd to me) but she suggested it because of baby being posterior - sort of on my side with hubby holding a leg and me holding the other.
-It wasn't how I imagined laboring but it worked out just fine.
+It wasn't how I imagined laboring at all but it worked out fine.
 I began pushing when I felt the urge and taking little breaks in between.
-I remember thinking at first that I wanted to push carefully and easily but once I heard the midwife say they could see his head (with tons of hair!)
-I started pushing just to GET HIM OUT. :) I only pushed about 5-6 times total (I think) and then he was up on my tummy, squalling away.
+I remember thinking at first that I wanted to push carefully and easily so I didn't have any tears but once I heard the midwife say they could see his head (with tons of hair!)
+I started getting impatient and could only think about GETTING HIM OUT. :) I pushed about 5-6 times total (I think) and then he was up on my tummy, squalling away.
 He was 8 pounds, 15 ounces - almost 9 pounds! - and 22 inches long, with a full dark head of hair and dark blue eyes that look just like Zeke's when he was a baby.

 We decided on the name Zachariah Leon because Zachariah was a name that Zeke had talked about ever since we first announced that I was pregnant.
 He thought it would be so cool to have "Zeke and Zac" and has been so excited about being a big brother that we decided to go with his choice.
 Leon was my grandfather's middle name and we thought it went well with Zachariah.